Frequently Asked Questions (FAQs)

 - Why the new evidence is relevant and what part of the record it relates to.

 - The names of any new witnesses and their expected testimony.

 - The nature of exhibits to be introduced.

-- A detailed statement explaining why, despite Appellant’s best efforts, the evidence could not have been discovered and produced at the hearing before the licensing agency.
+- A detailed statement explaining why, despite Appellant’s best efforts, the evidence could not have been discovered and produced at the hearing before the Department.